by Ian Morton

 Not only did this lead to a new style, setup and playground for production companies to work with, it also created a new platform for writers and directors to tell stories in different ways.
-No longer would a movie scribe be tied to a 2 hour script, and similarly, a TV dramatist shackled to the a 24 episode series.
+No longer would a movie scribe be tied to a 2 hour script, and similarly, a TV dramatist shackled to an exhaustively extensive timeline.

 So what can the film industry learn from this shift in focus?
 The importance of scale!
 Franchises are the go-to model at present but they certainly don’t all lend themselves to the longer format.
 In order for a franchise to work, it needs to meet a certain criteria – a three dimensional world, an abundance of content and characters you want to follow.
 If those 3 aren’t met, then surely a different approach should be considered right?